Memorial details

 Current location

-In the former school hall
+In the former school hall.

 South East Derbyshire College

-Mundy St
+Mundy Street

 Heanor